 - Turn on the central heat and air and set it to 75°F (24°C) to raise the floor temperature before applying.

 - Lay a flat thermometer covered with a towel on the floor for 5-10 mins, or use an infrared thermometer to confirm floor temperature.

 - All heating sources and overhead fans must be turned off during application.

 - In-floor heating should be set at 60 to 65 (16 to 18°C ) before and turned off during the application process.

 - Fans and heat can be turned on after application to aid with drying.

 - Do not allow wax to freeze.

-Disclaimer: Direct Colors does not warrant or guarantee outcomes.
-Concrete variations or improper application may cause unintended results. test Products in an inconspicuous or small area and fully cure to ensure compatibility and desired result.
+Disclaimer: Direct Colors does not warrant or guarantee results (outcomes).
+Concrete variations or improper application may cause unintended results.
+Test product on an inconspicuous or small area and allow to fully cure to ensure compatibility and desired result.